mantidproject/mantid/docs/source/release/v4.2.0/index.rst

 | *Interfaces, interfaces, interfaces*!
 Hard to say but Easy to use!
 | One of the major changes for this release is the new Direct :ref:`ALF View <ALF_View-ref>` GUI for aligning samples on the ALF Instrument.
 There have also been serious developments in the :doc:`Indirect <indirect_geometry>` Interfaces:
 | The Analysis and Bayes Interfaces have been introduced to Mantid Workbench and all interfaces will accept lists to plot multiple spectra.
-| Generally usuability has been improved, from the cleaner :doc:`ISIS SANS <sans>` Interface or the multiple improvements in Workbench.
+| Generally usuability has been improved, such as the cleaner :doc:`ISIS SANS <sans>` Interface and the multiple improvements in Workbench.
 The Script Repository has even been added into :doc:`Workbench <mantidworkbench>`!

 These are just a few of the many improvements in this release, so please take a look at the release notes, which are filled with details of the